ethan-stone/obsidian-vault-dnd/Deephaven.md

 Legendary underground city to the south east of [[Celestria (Country)]] in [[Valley of Frostheart]].
 Contains one of the [[Horns of Malphos]].
 Legend says that is has existed for thousands of years even before [[Malphos]].
 It was a Faerie safe haven in times of crisis. [[Malphos]] attacked it during his wrath.
 He caused mass casualties, but [[Celestria (Hero)]] was able to barely fight him off, breaking off one of his horns ([[Horns of Malphos]]).
 The entrance to the Fey Wild was destroyed however, and eventually it was abandoned because of the damage.

-Since it has been abandoned, the beasts that long ago lived peacefully amongst the citizens of the city have evolved with the
+Since it has been abandoned, the beasts that long ago lived peacefully amongst the citizens of the city have evolved to be very hostile and savage.